 Tunnel Beach - Oregon Coast

-• Tunnel Beach is accessed via a man-made tunnel through a huge basalt cliff of Maxwell Point
+• Tunnel Beach is a hidden gem accessible through a man-made tunnel carved into the massive basalt cliff

 PhotographingAgate HuntingHiking OregonWildlife Viewing

-Tunnel Beach near the town of Oceanside is a hidden gem tucked away among the rocky cliffs and multiple sea stacks.
-This sand and cobble beach is a 300-yard long shoreline sitting south of the basalt headland of Maxwell Point between Oceanside Beach and Lost Boy Beach.
+Tunnel Beach, near the town of Oceanside, is a hidden gem nestled among rocky cliffs and numerous sea stacks.
+This 300-yard stretch of sand and cobble lies just south of Maxwell Point's basalt headland, between Oceanside Beach and Lost Boy Beach.

-The Oceanside Beach State Recreational Site has a parking lot with a pathway leading to Oceanside Beach.
-Take a walk on this beautiful sandy beach, and enjoy the refreshing ocean breeze with the view of the mighty Pacific and the gorgeous Three Arch Rocks Refuge.
+The Oceanside Beach State Recreation Site offers parking with a path leading to the sandy shores of Oceanside Beach.
+Here, visitors can enjoy a refreshing ocean breeze, views of the vast Pacific, and the stunning Three Arch Rocks National Wildlife Refuge.

-Walk to the north end of Oceanside Beach.
-There, you will see that which gave the beach its name -- a man-made tunnel carved through the base of Maxwell Point leading to a scenic coastline.
-This is an easy 0.8-mile round trip from the parking lot that will take you to a more rugged and secluded area.
+To discover the beach’s namesake, head to the north end of Oceanside Beach.
+There, a man-made tunnel carved into the base of Maxwell Point leads to a more rugged, scenic coastline.
+This easy 0.8-mile round trip from the parking lot reveals a secluded section of shoreline beyond the tunnel.

 Tunnel Beach Entrance